-- Mundella Primary School will ensure that all members of the community are aware of online child sexual abuse, including: exploitation and grooming; the consequences; possible approaches which may be employed by offenders to target children and how to respond to concerns. - Mundella Primary School recognises online child sexual abuse and exploitation (including criminal exploitation) as a safeguarding issue and, as such, all concerns will be reported to and dealt with by the DSL. - We will implement preventative approaches for online child sexual abuse and exploitation (including criminal exploitation) via a range of age and ability appropriate education for learners, staff and parents/carers. - We will ensure that all members of the community are aware of the support available regarding online child sexual abuse and exploitation (including criminal exploitation), both locally and nationally. - We will ensure that the 'Click CEOP' report button used to report online child sexual abuse is visible and available to learners and other members of our community. - If made aware of incident involving online child sexual abuse and exploitation (including criminal exploitation), we will: - Act in accordance with our child protection policies and the relevant Kent Safeguarding Child Board's procedures. - If appropriate, store any devices involved securely. - Make a referral to Children's Social Work Service (if required/appropriate) and immediately inform Kent police via 101, or 999 if a child is at immediate risk. - Carry out a risk assessment which considers any vulnerabilities of learner(s) involved (including carrying out relevant checks with other agencies). - \circ $\;$ Inform parents/carers about the incident and how it is being managed. - Provide the necessary safeguards and support for learners, such as, offering counselling or pastoral support.

-- Review the handling of any incidents to ensure that best practice is implemented; leadership team will review and update any management procedures, where necessary. - We will respond to concerns regarding online child sexual abuse and exploitation (including criminal exploitation), regardless of whether the incident took place on our premises or using setting provided or personal equipment. - Where possible, learners will be involved in decision making and if appropriate, will be empowered to report concerns such as via the Click CEOP report: www.ceop.police.uk/safety-centre/ - If we are unclear whether a criminal offence has been committed, the DSL (or deputy) will obtain advice immediately through the Education Safeguarding Service and/or Kent Police. - If made aware of intelligence or information which may relate to child sexual exploitation (on or offline), it will be passed through to the Child Sexual Exploitation Team (CSET) by the DSL (or deputy). - If learners at other setting are believed to have been targeted, the DSL (or deputy) will seek support from Kent Police and/or the Education Safeguarding Service first to ensure that potential investigations are not compromised.
+- If the school are made aware of incident involving online sexual abuse of a child, the schoolwill act in accordance with the school's Child protection and Safeguarding policies and the.
+Kent Safeguarding Children Multi-Agency Partnership - Immediately notify the Designated Safeguarding Lead. - Store any devices involved securely. - Immediately inform Kent police via 101 (or 999 if a child is at immediate risk) - Carry out a risk assessment which considers any vulnerabilities of pupil(s) involved(including carrying out relevant checks with other agencies). - Inform parents/carers about the incident and how it is being managed. - Make a referral to Specialist Children's Services (if required/ appropriate). - Provide the necessary safeguards and support for pupils, such as, offeringcounselling or pastoral support. - Review the handling of any incidents to ensure that best practice is implemented; school leadership team will review and update any management procedures, wherenecessary. - The school will take action regarding online child sexual abuse, regardless of whether theincident took place on/off school premises, using school or personal equipment. - Where possible pupils will be involved in decision making and if appropriate, will be powered to report concerns such as via CEOP - If the school is unclear whether a criminal offence has been committed, the DSL will obtainadvice immediately through the Education Safeguarding Team Kent Education Safeguarding Service and/or Kent Police. - If the school is made aware of intelligence or information which may relate to child sexual exploitation (on or offline), it will be passed through to the KSCMP by the Designated Safeguarding Lead. - □ If pupils at other schools are believed to have been targeted, the school will seek support fromKent Police and/or the Education Safeguarding Team first to ensure that potential investigations are not compromised.

-11.4 Indecent Images of Children (IIOC)
+13. Indecent Images of Children (IIOC)